SophiaHess/DEEM/linkedin_enrichment_startups/README.md

 - `about_us_linkedin`: startup description from about page
 - `employee_list_linkedin`: list of json elements for each employee (name, designation, profile url)

+## Ethical & legal considerations:
+When scraping data from LinkedIn, researchers must adhere to strict ethical and legal guidelines to ensure compliance with LinkedIn’s terms of service:
+- Limit Data to Publicly Available Information: Avoid scraping sensitive or private data.
+Ensure data is not used for commercial or third-party purposes.
+- Avoid Excessive Automation: Excessive or unauthorized scraping can lead to account restrictions, suspension, or legal consequences.
+- Data Anonymization and Security: Store all collected data securely and in anonymized form to protect user privacy.
+- Request Permission: Use Data Access for Researchers if you want to compose large-scale datasets that exceed manual profile validation.

+Evolving LinkedIn policy:
+- LinkedIn policies and available tools (e.g., API services) have changed over time.
+As of August 2023, Data Access for Researchers is the primary channel for accessing LinkedIn at large scale.

 #### *References*
 *LinkedIn scraper is based on previous work from: [joeyism/linkedin_scraper](https://github.com/joeyism/linkedin_scraper)*